-- As shown in Figure 1.1.b.8 on the next page, Nebraska students who have taken or plan to take the core college preparatory courses-or more than the core- in high school have consistently scored higher on the ACT than the students who have completed or plan to complete less than the minimum core. - Of the ACT-tested students in the class of 2008, those who took the core or more had an average composite score of 22.8 compared to an average score of 20.1 for the students who reported that they took courses that did not meet the minimum core requirements.
+- As shown in Figure 1.1.b.8 on the next page, Nebraska students who have taken or plan to take the core college preparatory courses-or more than the core- in high school have consistently scored higher on the ACT than the students who have completed or plan to complete less than the minimum core. - Of the ACT-tested students in the class of 2009, those who took the core or more had an average composite score of 22.9 compared to an average score of 19.8 for the students who reported that they took courses that did not meet the minimum core requirements.

-1Executive Summary, Crisis at the Core: Preparing All Students for College and Work, ACT, Inc., 2005, page 3.
+1Executive Summary, Crisis at the Core: Preparing All Students for College and Work, ACT, Inc., 2005, page 3, and ACT High School Profile Report for Nebraska, 2009, pages 21-22.

-- As also evidenced in Figure 1.1.b.8, the average ACT composite score for the students who took the core or more increased by three-tenths of a point between 2004 and 2007, whereas the average score for students who took less than the core increased by six-tenths of a point.
-The reports provided by ACT do not explain why the average ACT composite score of Nebraska students who have taken less than the core has improved to a slightly greater degree than the average composite score of students who have completed the core or more. - The data summarized in Figure 1.1.b.8 provides strong evidence that taking the collegepreparatory curriculum continues to have a positive effect on ACT composite scores and improves a student's chances for achieving academic success in college-level courses. - Furthermore, as shown in Figure 1.1.b.9 on the next page, the average ACT composite score is higher for students who complete the core than for students who take less than the core, regardless of race/ethnicity.
+- As also evidenced in Figure 1.1.b.8, the average ACT composite score for the students who took the core or more increased by three-tenths of a point between 2004 and 2009, whereas the average score for students who took less than the core decreased in 2009 to the same level it was in 2004 after increasing by six-tenths between 2004 and 2008. - The reports provided by ACT do not explain why the average ACT composite score of Nebraska students who have taken less than the core improved to a slightly greater degree than the average composite score of students who completed the core or more and then decreased to the 2004 level. - Regardless of unexplained score variations, the data summarized in Figure 1.1.b.8 provides strong evidence that taking the college-preparatory curriculum continues to have a positive effect on ACT composite scores and improves a student's chances for achieving academic success in college-level courses. - Furthermore, as shown in Figure 1.1.b.9 on the next page, the average ACT composite score is higher for students who complete the core than for students who take less than the core, regardless of race/ethnicity.
 Note: In Nebraska, high school graduation requirements are set by each school district individually and may or may not include "the core" as defined by ACT, Inc.

-Nebraska Average ACT Composite Scores of Students Who Took the College-Preparatory Core and Students Who Took Less than the Core 2004-20081
+Nebraska Average ACT Composite Scores of Students Who Took the College-Preparatory Core and Students Who Took Less than the Core 2004-20091

-1Data Source: ACT High School Profile Reports for Nebraska, 2004-2008.
+1Data Source: ACT High School Profile Reports for Nebraska, 2004-2009.
 ACT, Inc. defines the core college-preparatory high school curriculum (or what is simply called "the core") as consisting of four years of English and three or more years each of social studies, science, and mathematics (beginning with Algebra I).